pujagharti/sei-project-3/README.md

 Navigate in your browser to localhost:4000/.
 While the server is running you should see the frontend being served by database to the browser.
 ```
 # Wireframes:
+We utilised wireframes on Figma to guide the MVP and Trello for managing progress.
+As a team of four, we split the tasks, sometimes working individually and sometimes pair coding.
+Working on a group project creating a wireframe was really important to make sure we were all working to the same goal.
 ![planning](./figma.png)
 # Planning:
 ![planning](./trello.png)
 # Process
+We had a stand up every morning and looked at our trello board creating a list of the days tasks and reviewing the previous days achievements.
+This structure meant that we kept to the time schedule and also celebrate the small wins of the previous day.
+We also checked in throughout the day if were done with a certain task and were moving onto the next - this meant that we would have fewer Github conflicts.

+# Development process
 Backend - Seeding
 ```
 mongoose.connect(